-1. PROVIDER shall initiate an electronic patient care record, in the current (00663562,DOC 2)

-NEMSIS required format, for every dispatched response and submit the required data elements to AGENCY, pursuant to S-SV EMS Prehospital Care Policy Number 605, Patient Care Report Form, and Policy Number 605, Mandatory Data Elements.
+1. PROVIDER shall initiate an electronic patient care report Form for every dispatched response and submit to AGENCY, pursuant to S-SV EMS Prehospital Care Policy Number 605, Patient Care Report.

-- 2. PROVIDER shall retain a copy of the EMS patient care report for a minimum of seven (7) years or, if for a minor, seven (7) years past the age of majority, whichever is greater. - 3.
+- 2. PROVIDER shall retain a copy of the EMS Patient Care Report-Form for a minimum of seven (7) years or, if for a minor, seven (7) years past the age of majority, whichever is greater, unless a shorter time is allowed under State and Federal laws or AGENCY policy. - 3.
 PROVIDER shall maintain accurate books, documents, and records reflecting services provided, invoices submitted, or automated billing records generated, as well as records on all other information specifically required by other provisions of this AGREEMENT.
-All such books, documents, records, and information shall be prepared and maintained in accordance with generally accepted accounting principles and shall be retained by PROVIDER.
+All such books, documents, records, and information shall be prepared and maintained in accordance with generally accepted accounting principles and shall be retained by PROVIDER for seven (7) years after expiration of contract unless in litigation at time of expiration date.